fsvieira/cset/README.md

 ## DistinctCartesianProduct

+This is not defined on set theory, but I find it useful.

-Creates a set with the cartesian product but it doesn't repeate values from each set.
+Its the same as cartesian product but it doesn't repeat elements of the two provided sets.

 ```javascript
     const A = new CSet([1, 2, 3]).distinctCartesianProduct(